Updated March, 2022

 Speculator - A person who uses the futures or options market to make a profit while risking a loss.
 Speculative trades are not coordinated with cash market transactions.

 • Scalper - A trader who attempts to buy at a bid price and sell at an asking price.
-He/she will buy and sell on minimum price fluctuations and trade in and out of thousands of bushels of grain a day.
+A scalper will buy and sell on minimum price fluctuations and trade in and out of thousands of crop bushels a day.

 • Day trader - A trader who is content to take profits on fractional gains and usually prefers to be even at the end of the day.